valkey-io/valkey-doc/docs/management/scaling.md

 #### Manual failover

 Sometimes it is useful to force a failover without actually causing any problem on a master.
-For example, to upgrade the Redis process of one of the master nodes it is a good idea to failover it to turn it into a replica with minimal impact on availability.
+For example, to upgrade the Valkey process of one of the master nodes it is a good idea to failover it to turn it into a replica with minimal impact on availability.

-Manual failovers are supported by Redis Cluster using the `CLUSTER FAILOVER` command, that must be executed in one of the replicas of the master you want to failover.
+Manual failovers are supported by Valkey Cluster using the `CLUSTER FAILOVER` command, that must be executed in one of the replicas of the master you want to failover.